Quantum thermodynamics as a gauge theory: Applications

 where $J_{\alpha} = \sum_{i=1}^{N} \sigma^{\alpha}_{i}/2;$ $(\alpha = x,y,z)$ are the collective spin operators, with $\sigma_{i}^{\alpha}$ denoting the $\alpha$ Pauli matrix acting on the $i$-th site of a chain of $N = 2j$ sites, and $j$ is the total angular momentum.
 The parameters $k > 0$, $0 \leq \gamma \leq 1$, and $g \geq 0$ denote the constants associated with the coupling between the spins, the anisotropy of the model, and the strength of the magnetic field along the $x$-axis, respectively.

-The Hamiltonian in Eq.~\eqref{lmg-1} is a particular instance of the well-known Lipkin-Meshkov-Glick model~\cite{lmg1,lmg2,lmg3}.
+The Hamiltonian in Eq.~\eqref{lmg-1} is a particular instance of the well-known Lipkin-Meshkov-Glick model~\cite{lmg1,lmg2,lmg3}. {In this work we consider only the fully symmetric subspace of this model, thus reducing the dimension from $2^{N}$ to $N+1$}.
 Various properties of the LMG model have already been studied in the literature in different contexts such as nuclear physics~\cite{lmg-nuclear}, optics~\cite{lmg-optica}, quantum information~\cite{lmg-spread}, and condensed matter~\cite{lmg-condensed}, just to mention a few.
-Therefore, given its wide applicability, it is the right model for us to consider its quantum thermodynamics in the context of gauge invariance.
+Therefore, given its wide applicability, it is the right model for us to consider in terms of its quantum thermodynamics in the context of gauge invariance.

-In the thermodynamic limit, i.e., $j \to \infty$, the model presents a quantum phase transition~\cite{pappalardi, Campbell} where the parity symmetry is broken as the magnetic field changes from $g < g_c$ (ferromagnetic phase) to $g > g_c$ (paramagnetic phase), where $g_c = k$ is the critical point of the equilibrium phase transition \cite{Campbell}.
+In the thermodynamic limit, i. e., $j \to \infty$, the model presents a quantum phase transition~\cite{pappalardi, Campbell} where the parity symmetry is broken as the magnetic field changes from $g < g_c$ (ferromagnetic phase) to $g > g_c$ (paramagnetic phase), where $g_c = k$ is the critical point of the equilibrium phase transition \cite{Campbell}.
 A particular feature of these two phases is related to degeneracies of the Hamiltonian.
-While the ferromagnetic phase is doubly degenerated, the paramagnetic phase presents no degeneracy.
+While the ferromagnetic phase is doubly degenerate, the paramagnetic phase presents no degeneracy.
 Figure.~\ref{lmg-spectrum} shows such configurations.

 Given this feature, the invariant work, heat and entropy does not reduce to the simple form that we saw in the Landau-Zener model.
 The average of the density matrix over the thermodynamic group assumes the general form given in Eq.~\eqref{rhodd}.
 In order to apply our theory to the case in hand, we consider the time dependent counterpart associated to the Hamiltonian Eq.~\eqref{lmg-1} as